Cuckfield Photographers

 Itinerant photographer in Cuckfield in 1855

 John Craig was born around 1816 and worked as an itinerant daguerreotype artist in the 1850s.
 There is some evidence that Craig was originally from Yorkshire.
 (Bernard and Pauline Heathcote in their comprehensive survey of early portrait photographers in the British Isles mention an itinerant photographer named Craig who was taking daguerreotype portraits in Holmfirth in 1850).
 By 1853, John Craig was taking daguerreotype portraits in Essex at Saffron Walden.
-From Essex, Craig appears to have travelled to the seaside towns of Kent.
-By 1854, John Craig had visited Dover, Margate and Ramsgate with his photographic equipment.
+From Essex, John Craig appears to have travelled to the seaside towns of Kent.
+By 1854, John Craig had visited Dover, Margate and Ramsgate with his photographic apparatus.
 It is clear that John Craig used his camera to capture views as well as portraits.
 A notice in a Sussex newspaper mentions Craig's splendid "sketches of scenery" and a photographic view he made entitled "Dover Pier and the Ship Hotel".

 In January 1855, John Craig, arrived in Cuckfield with his camera and photographic apparatus.
 Craig was either making a tour of Sussex towns and villages or was making a break in his journey to the seaside resorts on the Sussex coast.
 During his stay in Cuckfield, Craig made a number of daguerreotype portraits and a report of his photographic work appeared in a local newspaper.
 The following item was published in The Sussex Express on 20th January, 1855 :